openvinotoolkit/openvino/docs/get_started/get_started_demos.md

    pip install openvino-dev[caffe]
 ```

-#### Build Samples
+### Build Samples

-To build OpenVINO samples, follow the build instructions for your operating system in the [OpenVINO Samples](../OV_Runtime_UG/Samples_Overview.md) page.
+To build OpenVINO samples, follow the build instructions for your operating system on the [OpenVINO Samples](../OV_Runtime_UG/Samples_Overview.md) page.
 The build will take about 5-10 minutes, depending on your system.

 ## <a name="download-models"></a> Step 1: Download the Models